Kangaroo (comics)

-Kangaroo is the name of two fictional characters, supervillains appearing in American comic books published by Marvel Comics.
+Kangaroo is the name of two supervillains appearing in American comic books published by Marvel Comics.
 Both are noted for their leaping ability.

 Publication history

 The Frank Oliver version of Kangaroo was introduced in The Amazing Spider-Man #81 in 1970.

 The Brian Hibbs version of Kangaroo was first seen in Cage #13 in 1993 and made his debut in The Spectacular Spider-Man #242 in 1997.

 Fictional character biography

 Frank Oliver

 Frank Oliver was born in Sydney, Australia.
 As a young man, he studied kangaroos in his native Australia.
 Oliver lived, ate and traveled with the kangaroos, developing a leaping ability that rivaled the animals he studied.
 Seeing an opportunity to make money, Oliver decided to parlay his new-found leaping abilities into a boxing career.
 His superior speed and agility allowed him to best opponents time and again.
 During one match, Oliver jump-kicked one opponent in the face, severely injuring his opponent.
 Facing criminal charges, Oliver fled to the United States.
 Once he arrived, he was discovered without a passport and held for deportation.

-Rather than be deported, Oliver broke free from detention and embraced a life of crime, calling himself the Kangaroo.
+Rather than be deported, Oliver broke free from detention and embraced a life of crime, calling himself Kangaroo.
 Oliver attacked several guards and stole a briefcase containing only a vial.
-While the Kangaroo pocketed the vial, thinking it to contain jewels, the vial actually contained an experimental bacteria which would unleash a devastating plague if set free.
-The Kangaroo was unhappy with his small amount of loot, and sought out another target.
-While attacking a group of people for their money, the Kangaroo encountered and battled Spider-Man and lost the vial.
-While Spider-Man was busy with returning the vial, the Kangaroo absconded.
+While Kangaroo pocketed the vial, thinking it to contain jewels, the vial actually contained an experimental bacteria which would unleash a devastating plague if set free.
+Kangaroo was unhappy with his small amount of loot, and sought out another target.
+While attacking a group of people for their money, Kangaroo encountered and battled Spider-Man and lost the vial.
+While Spider-Man was busy with returning the vial, Kangaroo absconded.